postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

     ![Scheduled runs tab v10](https://assets.postman.com/postman-docs/v10/scheduled-runs-tab-5-v10.jpg)

-1. Select the **Scheduled runs** tab.
+1. Select the **Scheduled runs** tab, hover over your scheduled run, and Select **View**.

     ![Hover and select View v10](https://assets.postman.com/postman-docs/v10/scr-hover-select-view-v10.gif)

-1. Hover over your scheduled run and Select **View**.

-    ![Scheduled runs view results v10](https://assets.postman.com/postman-docs/v10/view-scheduled-run-results-2-v10.jpg)

 1. Each column in the graph represents an individual run.
 Select a column to see test results and the console log for that run.
 For more information see [Viewing scheduled collection runs](/docs/running-collections/viewing-scheduled-collection-runs/).

+    ![Scheduled runs view results v10](https://assets.postman.com/postman-docs/v10/view-scheduled-run-results-2-v10.jpg)

 ## Manually running a scheduled run

 When a scheduled run is triggered manually, it runs in the Postman Cloud.
+Running scheduled runs manually is useful when you are fixing bugs or reproducing issues.

 1. Select **Collections** in the sidebar and select the collection with the scheduled run you want to run.